janek-bieser/gint/README.md

 `layout`.
 In order for this to work, you have to render the content template inside your layout using `{{ template "content" . }}` or `{{
 block "content" . }}`

+## TODO

+- cache templates in release mode
+- document how partials work